-Romans 10:14-21 Listening with the heart produces faith
+Romans 10:14-21 Listening with an open heart produces faith

 14 How then will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 And how will they hear without a preacher?
 15 How will they preach unless they are sent?
 Just as it is written, “ How beautiful are the feet of those who bring good news of good things!”